 The class is a little out of hand and the teacher decides that a good way to get their students back on track is by playing a bit of music.
-The teacher plays the song, barely audible over the din of the students, and starts choreographing on the spot.
+The teacher skilled in multiple instruments plays the song to the piano scales she remembers, barely audible over the din of the students, and starts choreographing on the spot.
 Some of the students start to copy the teacher’s actions, some continue playing with their friends, and the song finishes.
 This is not how to teach a song to young learners.

 Conversely, a teacher sees that a song is part of the lesson for the day.
 As it includes a lot of the target language, they decide to play it many times.
 They play it ten times as a matter of fact.
 There is no reward, but the teacher gets very angry if the students aren’t focused on the song.
 The whole class sits the entire time looking extremely bored—some even look longingly at the door and have one hand on their backpack as if planning an escape.
 This also, is not a good way to teach a song to young learners.